 The main symptom of fibromyalgia is widespread pain in your body.
 How this feels to you will vary.
-It may feel like a deep ache in your muscles or you may feel a burning, throbbing, intense and persistent pain all over your body.
-The pain may come and go and move about to different areas of your body.
-Fibromyalgia can also make you more sensitive to pain – you might find that even the slightest touch is painful.
+It may feel like a deep ache in your muscles, or you may feel a burning, throbbing, intense and persistent pain all over your body.
+Your joints might feel sore too.
+The pain may be worse at some times than others and move about to different areas of your body.
+Fibromyalgia can often make you more sensitive to pain – you might find that even the slightest touch is painful.

 Fibromyalgia can cause other symptoms too, which include: